Raneemoqaily7/reading-notes/LinkedList.md

 Insertion − Adds an element at the beginning of the list.

-Deletion − Deletes an element at the beginning of the list.
+Deletion − Deletes an element at the beginning of  list.

 Insert Last − Adds an element at the end of the list.